PScoriae/pierreccesario/main/content/projects/shuttleday.info.md

 You'd be absolutely right about that.
 That being said, I genuinely like Kubernetes, so why not?

+### DeepWiki Documentation

+If you'd like to dive into technical details, feel free to visit the DeepWiki documentation [here.](https://deepwiki.com/shuttleday/shuttleday)

+It's not 100% accurate, but it did a pretty damn good job!

 ### Source Code

 As usual, in FOSS spirit, all source code and full documentation is available on the [GitHub repo](https://github.com/shuttleday/shuttleday) should you want to host it for yourself or verify the code for security vulnerabilities.